 Katie is a stylist with 15 years of experience and was working at an existing salon when the owners approached her and Trent, an active-duty Special Forces Green Beret, about potentially investing.
 One of the owners was planning to purchase a local beauty college and was looking to sell half the business.
 Instead, the couple opted to buy it outright.
 “We jumped on the opportunity,” says Trent.

 From the start, their goal was to offer products that were healthy, not only for the environment but for their staff.
 Many hair products contain toxic chemicals that have been linked to a wide range of health issues, some serious.
 “Besides the obvious environmental impacts of harsh chemicals, the health of our staff is extremely important,” says Trent.
 “We changed the product line we were using, so the colors are eco-conscious, and the packaging is sustainable.
 Going forward, we’ll continue to look for ways we can do more.”

 The couple had already explored several possibilities by the time they came to OlyFed, including veteran options for small businesses.
 Ultimately, they decided to go with OlyFed because they wanted to work with a local company and keep their money in the community.

-“We were so impressed with the kindness and personal attention we received from OlyFed and Joel,” Trent continued.
+“We were so impressed with the kindness and personal attention we received from OlyFed,” Trent continued.

 “They made the process simple and easy and we knew we had a long-term partner with OlyFed because of their commitment to our community, thoughtful advice and support, and their positive reputation among so many business leaders in Thurston County.”